microsoft/playwright/docs/src/api/class-fetchrequest.md

 the cookies from the corresponding [BrowserContext].
 This means that if you log in using this API, your e2e test will be logged in and vice versa.

+## async method: FetchRequest.dispose

+Disposes this request, it will release all responses received for this request.
+Call this method when you are done with the requests.
+If not called then all responses received for this object and not disposed via [`method: FetchResponse.dispose`] will stay in memory.

 ## async method: FetchRequest.fetch
 - returns: <[FetchResponse]>